-Start with a rough sketch of your landscape design.
+Start with a draft of your landscape design.
 Next, find out exactly what you need to make it possible.
-If you need guidance, there are a variety of websites where you can get ideas for creating your project.
-Specialized shops and some home improvement storage facilities have professionals on hand who can give you pointers.
+If you need recommendations, there are a variety of websites where you can get ideas for producing your project.
+Specialized shops and some home enhancement warehouses have professionals on hand who can give you pointers.

-As soon as you‘ve done your homework, and know exactly what you need, you can begin spending, without worry of money wasters intruding.
+As soon as you have actually done your research, and know exactly what you need, you can start spending, without worry of money wasters intruding.

 Purchase In Phases